Back to Obs River Map | <<< Previous River Point | | | Next River Point >>> | Printer Version |

 5.5 Feet | Monitor stage.
 No flooding in reach from West Walker River Canyon through Antelope Valley CA, including Walker, Coleville, and Topaz CA. |

 6.0 Feet | Flood Stage.
-Minor flooding of lowlands, pasture, and rural roads in West Walker River Canyon and Antelope Valley, including Walker, Coleville, and Topaz CA. Roughly similar to late May 2005, and slightly below peaks of June 2010 and May 2006. |
+Minor flooding of lowlands, pasture, and rural roads in Antelope Valley including Walker, Coleville, and Topaz CA. Roughly similar to June 2019 and October 2021 crests. |

-6.5 Feet | Moderate flooding of lowlands, pasture, and some rural roads from the West Walker River Canyon to Topaz Lake, including Walker, Coleville, and Topaz CA. Similar to peak of June 2011, and slightly below the peak of June 2017. |
+6.5 Feet | Expanding minor flooding of lowlands, pastures, and some rural roads between the West Walker River Canyon and Topaz Lake, including Walker, Coleville, and Topaz CA. Out of banks flows may cause significant erosion of agricultural lands.
+Similar to the peak of June 2023. |

-7.0 Feet | Significant flooding of lowlands, agricultural land, yards, basements, rural roads in the West Walker River Canyon and in Antelope Valley, including Walker, Coleville, and Topaz CA. Flooding of structures limited although sandbagging necessary.
-Roughly similar to May 1996 flood, and slightly in excess of June 2017 peak. |
+6.8 Feet | Moderate flooding of lowlands, agricultural lands, yards, basements, and rural roads in the West Walker River Canyon and in Antelope Valley including Walker, Coleville, and Topaz CA. Flooding of structures limited, although some sandbagging necessary.
+Roughly similar, but slightly below June 2017 peak. |

-7.5 Feet | Major flooding in the West Walker Canyon and in Antelope Valley - Walker, Coleville, and Topaz CA. Many buildings, roads flooded and washed out.
+7.3 Feet | Major flooding in the West Walker River Canyon and in Antelope Valley including Walker, Coleville, and Topaz CA. Many buildings flooded and roads washed out.
 Major damage to agricultural lands.
 Extensive sandbagging required to protect property.
 Transportation affected.
-Severe damage to Highway 395 in West Walker Canyon. |
+Damage to Highway 395 in the West Walker Canyon likely.
+Similar to the 4th highest peak flow in the 85 year gauge record. |

-8.0 Feet | Flooding near disaster levels in the West Walker Canyon and in Antelope Valley - Walker, Coleville, and Topaz CA. Numerous structures flooded and roads washed out.
-Many sections of Highway 395 destroyed in West Walker Canyon.
-Major damage to agricultural land due to erosion and destroyed facilities, diversion dams, headgates, canals, levees. |
+8.0 Feet | Flooding near disaster levels in the West Walker Canyon and in Antelope Valley.
+Numerous structures flooded and roads washed out.
+Sections of Highway 395 likely destroyed in West Walker Canyon.
+Major damage to agricultural land due to erosion and destroyed diversion dams, headgates, canals, and levees.
+Similar to the 2nd highest flood of record in November 1950, and only exceeded in January 1997. |

-8.8 Feet | Flood disaster from Walker River Canyon to Antelope Valley/Topaz Lake.
+8.5 Feet | Flood disaster from Walker River Canyon through Antelope Valley.
 Widespread flood damage to roads, bridges, homes, and structures along river.
-Severe damage to Highway 395 in West Walker River Canyon with the highway probably closed.
-Historically this flow has been exceeded only once, in January 1997. |
+Severe damage to Highway 395 in West Walker River Canyon with the highway likely closed.
+Histoically this flow has been exceeded only once in January 1997. |

 9.5 Feet | Near record flooding.
-Area cut off as most transportation routes into area destroyed/flooded.
-Massive destruction of infrastructure and economy including utilities, roads, business, homes, etc. |
+Area cut off as most transportation routes into area destroyed or flooded.
+Massive destruction of infrastructure and economy including utilities, roads, businesses, homes, etc. |

-10.25 Feet | Flood of record.
+10.0 Feet | Flood of record.
 Highway 395 in West Walker River Canyon closed for months.
 Massive destruction to infrastructure and economy including transportation, power, water, homes, businesses, etc. Area isolated.
-At this stage in January 1997, a 6.5 mile stretch of Highway 395 completely scoured with debris from canyon deposited in the town of Walker. |
+Near this flow in January 1997 a 6.5 mile stretch of Highway 395 completely scoured with debris from the canyon deposited in the town of Walker. |

 10.5 Feet | Incredible flood disaster in excess of January 1997 event. |